elastic/e2e-testing/e2e/TROUBLESHOOTING.md

 env
 ```

-The env should contain those variables needed for enroling the agent, such as `ELASTICSEARCH_URL` and `FLEET_SERVER_URL`, among others.
+The env should contain those variables needed for enrolling the agent, such as `ELASTICSEARCH_URL` and `FLEET_SERVER_URL`, among others.

 Now you can run the tests, specifying the tags you are interested.
 Please use the tags in the feature files, where the test framework defines one at the top level, for running an entire feature file, and per scenario, so that it's possible to tell the test runner to run one or multiple scenarios.
 More about Cucumber tags in [here](https://github.com/cucumber/godog#tags).